-Outcome Timeframe Study results and measurements Comparator NA Intervention NA Certainty of the Evidence (Quality of evidence) Plain language summary Symptom: Fever During ICU admission 9 Critical Based on data from: 7 participants in 1 studies.
+Outcome Timeframe Study results and measurements Comparator NA Intervention NA Certainty of the Evidence (Quality of evidence) Plain language summary Symptom: Fever During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
 1 (Observational (non- randomized)) 7/7 (100%) of participants with CAPA had fever.
 No comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 2 The prevalence of fever in people diagnosed with CAPA is uncertain.
-Symptom: Based on data from: 7 6/7 (86%) of parti cipants with CAPA Very low The prevalence of
+Symptom: Based on data from 7 6/7 (86%) of parti cipants with CAPA Very low The prevalence of

-Outcome Timeframe Study results and measurements Comparator NA Intervention NA Certainty of the Evidence (Quality of evidence) Plain language summary Dyspnoea During ICU admission participants in 1 studies.
+Outcome Timeframe Study results and measurements Comparator NA Intervention NA Certainty of the Evidence (Quality of evidence) Plain language summary Dyspnoea During ICU admission 9 Critical participants in 1 studies.
 (Observational (non- randomized)) had dyspnoea.
 No comparator group.
 Due to serious risk of bias, Due to very serious imprecision 3 dyspnoea in people diagnosed with CAPA is uncertain.
-Symptom: Cough During ICU admission Based on data from: 7 participants in 1 studies.
+Symptom: Cough During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
 (Observational (non- randomized)) 6/7 (86%) of participants with CAPA had cough.
 No comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 4 The prevalence of cough in people diagnosed with CAPA is uncertain.
-Symptom: Malaise During ICU admission 9 Critical Based on data from: 7 participants in 1 studies.
+Symptom: Malaise During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
 (Observational (non- randomized)) 3/7 (43%) of participants with CAPA had malaise.
 No comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 5 The prevalence of malaise in people diagnosed with CAPA is uncertain.
-Symptom: Sputum During ICU admission 9 Critical Based on data from: 7 participants in 1 studies.
-(Observational (non- randomized)) 1/7 (14%) of participants with CAPA had sputum.
-No comparator group.
+Symptom: Sputum During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
+(Observational (non- randomized)) cipants with CAPA comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 6 The prevalence of sputum in people diagnosed with CAPA is uncertain.
-Symptom: Diarrhoea During ICU admission 9 Critical Based on data from: 7 participants in 1 studies.
-(Observational (non- randomized)) 1/7 (14%) of participants with CAPA had diarrhoea.
-No comparator group.
+Symptom: Diarrhoea During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
+(Observational (non- randomized)) cipants with CAPA comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 7 The prevalence of diarrhoea in people diagnosed with CAPA is uncertain.
-Symptom: Headache During ICU admission 9 Critical Based on data from: 7 participants in 1 studies.
-(Observational (non- randomized)) 1/7 (14%) of participants with CAPA had headache.
-No comparator group.
+Symptom: Headache During ICU admission 9 Critical Based on data from 7 participants in 1 studies.
+(Observational (non- randomized)) cipants with CAPA comparator group.
 Very low Due to serious risk of bias, Due to very serious imprecision 8 The prevalence of headache in people diagnosed with CAPA is uncertain.